 When a person we care about is diagnosed with cancer, it’s normal to want to help but feel unsure how to help.
 The patient themselves may feel embarrassed or unable to tell friends and family members what they need or want.

 Choosing gifts for cancer patients can become complicated and confusing for most of us.
 If you want to get something for a friend with cancer but are unsure where to begin, we’ve compiled a list of meaningful and useful gift ideas for that special cancer patient in your life.

 Hospital rooms can get notoriously chilly and may require an additional layer of warmth.
 Even infusion rooms that supply blankets can get uncomfortably cold.
-Having your own soft, velvety blanket can be a source of comfort and warmth for patients.
+Having your own soft, velvety blanket can provide comfort and warmth for patients.
 These Huggaroo Best Friend blankets are a favorite because they come adorned with uplifting words.

 A blackout mask is a simple yet inexpensive gift that can help a patient sleep better at home and the hospital.
 Many patients deal with additional stress because they are unable to relax.
 These blackout masks are more comfortable than satin and other synthetic materials and can prevent light from interfering with the quality and quantity of sleep.

 If your friend is going through chemotherapy, infusion treatments are a crucial part of their treatment plan.
 Buying them practical yet fashionable, infusion-accessible clothing with dual-port access might help them feel more comfortable during these treatments.

 These shirts come with zippers that allow discreet port access and can help patients stay warm during chemotherapy, other cancer-related infusion treatments